andre-ye/muadocs/pages/med_grp/a/2_annotate_minmax.md

 ![](/muadocs/assets/img/a7_check_verify_fade.gif)

 When you are finished annotating the max hypothesis, you can move on to the next image.
 There is no need to save the max hypothesis.
 If you would like to restart annotating, simply select all annotations on the page with `Pick` and delete them all.

+**Note that it is possible for the max and min hypothesis to be the same** (i.e. no changes are made after clicking `Save Min`) in cases where there is no uncertainty at all - it is clear what should or should not be annotated.
+That being said, all of the images selected for annotation had high disagreement between radiologists in the LIDC-IDRI dataset.

 ## [4] Examples